keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-Functors however only allow transformation of data from a sole instance of a context.
-This means that functions applicable to `map()` may only have the form `f: A => B`.
-Multiple inputs to a function lifted with `map()` are not possible with this abstraction.
-Consequently, as there is only one input, control flow is not possible as `map()` always applies `f` if the context is in its desired case, and no instance of the term `A` will cause `map()` to return the context in an undesired case to halt further computation against the context.
-There is no way to control the flow of execution against contexts by using functors.
+Functors only allow lifting functions of the form`f: A => B`.
+The context can't be modified with a function having this signature, which means we can't use a functor specifically to influence control flow by injecting a context in its undesired case.
+Functors respect the existing case of a context, but they alone can't affect control flow.

 ## Introducing control flow

-What function might allow for control flow against contexts?
+What function might allow for control flow using contexts?
 There is one, `map2()`:

 :::{.numberLines}
 ```scala